-At Peace House living as a COMMUNITY means intentionally defying the rugged individualism and isolation of the dominant culture in America.
+At Peace House living as a COMMUNITY means intentionally defying and dismantling the rugged individualism and isolation of the dominant culture in America.
 It means actively pursuing mutual long-term committed relationships with other people.
 In an intentional residential community we learn (and model for others) how to communicate honestly with each other as we develop bonds that go deeper than our masks of composure.

 Because we believe that it is God who has called us into community we covenant to share in our life together the faith and love (agape) of Christ, the communion (koinonia) of the Holy Spirit, the hope of God’s kin’dom, and mutual accountability for living daily as Jesus teaches us.